cmleinz/black-box/README.md

 `'static + Send`.
 This makes it super easy to define new message types, no need to implement a trait on it, just implement the `Handler` for it, and you're good to go.

+In the future, this might change to accomodate things like message responses, however for now the same things can be accomplished by embedding a oneshot channel in the message type to handle the response.